Everything you (n)ever wanted to know about touch and pointer events

 }

-0.5 in active button state, 0 otherwise
+in active button state, 0

-/* Pointer Events - contact geometry */
+to be safe/* Pointer Events - contact geometry */

 interface PointerEvent : MouseEvent {